 Here is a visualisation of the steps to prepare to move goods:

 Both the importer and haulier will receive an individual GB and XI EORI number.
-Please ensure you update your TSS profile with the relevant EORI numbers prior to moving goods and submitting any declarations on TSS.
+Please ensure you update your TSS Company profile with the relevant XI EORI numbers prior to moving goods and submitting any declarations on TSS.

 Things to remember: